Pop Up Excel VBA MsgBox When Cell Meets Criteria

 The message box displays the text “Cell [cell address] is blank.” with the address of the blank cell, and the vbCritical flag is used to display the message box with a red X icon to indicate that the message is an error or critical warning.

-• Now we are going to write the code in a module.
+• Use this code in a module.

 VBA code for Showing Error Message in Excel MsgBox When Inconsistent Variable found in Dataset